rhyswynne/ebay-feeds-for-wordpress/readme.txt

 = eBay Feeds for WordPress Premium =
 [**eBay Feeds for WordPress Premium**](https://www.winwar.co.uk/plugins/ebay-feeds-for-wordpress-premium/?utm_source=ebayfeedsforwordpresspremium&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress) is a plugin that extends the usability of eBay Feeds for WordPress to allow you to create simple templates.
 You can turn feeds into beautiful shop style layouts, encouraging clickthroughs, higher sales and more referrals.

+Also, from 2.3, you can now use eBay Feeds for WordPress Premium to introduce smart links into your post.
+Save time and effort creating affiliate links to eBay using Smart Links!

 = About Winwar Media =
 This plugin is made by [**Winwar Media**](http://winwar.co.uk/?utm_source=about&utm_medium=wordpressorgreadme&utm_campaign=ebayfeedsforwordpress), a WordPress Development and Training Agency in Manchester, UK.